cybersec101/resources/EN_Checking_the_Mail_Trainer-Resource.md

 		- Any file could be malware.

-		- Even files that look benign and open normally can contain dangerous code that runs without you knowing[^footnote1].
+		- Even files that look benign and open normally can contain dangerous code that runs without you knowing[Note 1](#note-1).

 		- These kinds of malware are called Trojans because they operate with the same strategy as the legendary Trojan horse.